When your printer rumbles to life and ejects a warm printout, more than one question crosses your mind...

 Inkjet printer cartridges are filled with liquid ink.
 This ink is ejected through print heads onto the printed page.
 Ink can produce very vivid and crisp prints.

 High-end inkjet printers that use more than the standard four CMYK (cyan, magenta, yellow, and black) cartridges produce prints with a wider array of colors.

 On the other hand, laser printers do not rely on ink for printing.
 Instead, they employ toner cartridges.

 ➜ Learn more about the differences between ink and toner here: Toner vs Ink

-Toner is essentially made of finely ground plastic.
+Toner is essentially made of finely ground plastic and other specially formulated ingredients.
 Other ingredients are added that assist in the printing process.
 Silica keeps the toner particles loose and free flowing inside the cartridge.

 Charge control agents, like ground iron, chromium and zinc, help maintain the charge of the particles.